 It feels empowering to set a boundary and have it respectfully met.

-But there is definitely an ‘art’ to setting and maintaining healthy boundaries and I’m still learning how to do it.
-Unfortunately just last month, on a holiday with extended family, I experienced again what it’s like to let my boundaries be crossed and to lose control over my well-being because of it.
+But there is definitely an ‘art’ to setting and maintaining healthy boundaries and I’m still practising it.
+In recent years, I went on a holiday with extended family, and I experienced again what it’s like to let my boundaries be crossed and to lose control over my well-being because of it.
 There are some situations in life that we know are going to cause stress and tension.
 When we willingly put ourselves in those situations without clear and healthy boundaries, it’s guaranteed to cause trouble.
 My step-father calls those situations “putting your hand in the mincer”.
-That’s what I did last month, again – ugh.
+That’s what I did – again – ugh.

 Unless both parties have been able to work through the issues to the point where unconditional forgiveness is possible on both sides, the relationship will remain strained.